React-Automation-Studio/React-Automation-Studio/README.md

 This is the python process variable server.
 Process variable requests are made from the multiple connected clients, the pvServer makes a connection to the EPICS process variable and serves the process variable meta data and live values to clients through socket-IO events.

-The pvServer support user login and authentication and can be enabledby altering the environment variables.
+The pvServer supports user login and authentication and can be enabled by altering the environment variables.

 *2. React frontend*